The Icebreaker Crisis in the USCG as of 2012

 Even with the USCG assets, the U.S. Antarctic Program Palmer Station resupply depends primarily on two privately owned vessels, the Laurence M. Gould (LMG) and the Nathaniel B. Palmer (NBP).
 Both were designed and built based on input from the science community.
 As leased vessels, the NSF gets a great deal of bang for the buck.
 Annual costs for the NPB and LMG in 2007 were $16.3M and $7.5M, respectively, resulting in respective day costs of $54.3K and $23.4K for these ships, or less than half what the NSF spends on the Healy.

-In addition, there were a number of smaller platforms that were marginally Polar-capable.
-The 39 180-foot long Balsam-class buoy tenders were built with a notched forefoot, ice-belt at waterline, reinforced bow, and stern.
+Besides, several smaller platforms were marginally Polar-capable.
+The 39 180-foot long Balsam-class buoy tenders were built with a notched forefoot, ice-belt at the waterline, reinforced bow, and stern.
 Capable of clearing through up to 20-inches of sea ice at a steady pace, the 180s could break through harbors and light pack ice.

 The Northwest Passage